salif/linkita/README.md

 ## Usage

-All options for the frontmatter and for the `config.toml` file are optional.
+All variables for the frontmatter and for the `config.toml` file are optional.
 Set the ones you need.

 ### TOML frontmatter